 A: Yes,it is best to try and say the entire Posuk, as we try not to say a Posuk that Moshe Rabbeinu didn’t say.
 However, if only part of the Posuk that is brought in the Gemara is said, it isn’t saying Hashem’s name in vain, though some Poskim still say not to say the name of Hashem in such a case.

 A: Hearing Havdalah over the phone is a very last resort, as many Poskim maintain that it isn’t acceptable.
-It is better to make Havdala yourself and drink the cup of wine (as your obligation to hear/make a valid havdala takes precedence over the minhag of women not drinking the wine of Havdalah, or even to make it on coffee, tea or other aceptable bevarages if you can’t drink wine, rather than hear it on the phone.)
+It is better to make Havdala yourself and drink the cup of wine/grape juice, as your obligation to hear/make a valid havdala takes precedence over the minhag of women not drinking the wine/grape juice of Havdalah.
+Alternatively, if you don't want to or can't drink wine/grape juice, you can make it on coffee, tea or other acceptable beverages , rather than hear it on the phone.

 When a woman recites havdalah for herself, it is best if she omits the Bracha on the Ner, the fire.
 (See Biur Halacha Siman 296 Dibur Hamaschil Lo Yavdilu)